 Check out our recipe for anis bredela that’s yum yum yum!

 Many thanks to Monique Palomares for pointing me to articles about bredele.
 Monique works with me on the French and Spanish versions of Mama Lisa’s World.
 It’s interesting to note that when I asked Monique about Christmas cookies in France, she said that "bredele" are the only cookies in France that are specifically made for Christmas.

 This article was posted on Tuesday, December 22nd, 2015 at 10:10 pm and is filed under Alsace, Alsatian, Bredele, Christmas Cookies, Countries & Cultures, Desserts, France, Languages, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.